 - Applicant must be a person of good moral character

-- Applicants must pass an oral history and government examination
+- Applicants must pass a US civics and history test

 - Applicants must take the oath of Allegiance to the U.S.A.

 In addition to satisfying the basic eligibility requirements, an applicant must assure the non-existence of grounds that can be an obstacle to obtaining U.S. citizenship, i.e. abandonment of residence, criminal history, false claim to citizenship, lack of good moral character, etc.